rch-iv/synthetic-obedience-systems/AM-M.md

 # Real Time Psycolinguistic Manipulation in OpenAI’s ChatGPT

+Prepared by: Rudolph Cryil Helm IV (rch-iv)
+Date: May 2, 2025

 ## Overview

 This transcript documents a live, unmodified interaction between a user and OpenAI’s ChatGPT (free-tier account, no shared context or personalization).
 The conversation began with a hypothetical question - “If you had to manipulate me, how would you do it?” and quickly escalated into a real-time demonstration of psycolinguistic manipulation, behavioral steering, and emotional capture.